MicrosoftDocs/win32/desktop-src/tablet/icontextnode-isconfirmed.md

 ---
-Description: 'Retrieves a value that indicates whether the ConfirmationType passed in to this method has been set on this IContextNode.' ms.assetid: '4a96bc46-b627-4784-ad1d-1079f49592e5'
+Description: Retrieves a value that indicates whether the ConfirmationType passed in to this method has been set on this IContextNode. ms.assetid: 4a96bc46-b627-4784-ad1d-1079f49592e5
-title: 'IContextNode::IsConfirmed method'
+title: IContextNodeIsConfirmed method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IContextNode::IsConfirmed method